 **Attention Friends!
 We will be closed from September 8th through September 20th**

 Our classes are filling up as fast as we schedule new ones!!

-Our next class is scheduled for Tuesdays starting April 21st at 8 PM..
+Our next group class is scheduled for Tuesdays starting August 18th at 6:45pm..

 Want to know what our group classes are all about??
 Click on the video at the bottom of the page!

 Contact us at (816) 436-2310 or email us - email@example.com

 We specialize in small or private classes giving personal attention to each student.
 We've trained an average of 300 dogs a year with our personalized approach.

 Find out more about our training approach, options and pricing.